realworldocaml/book/en/03-variables-and-functions.md

 # Variables and Functions

-Variables are a fundamental concept in programming, one that comes up in all but the simplest of examples.
-Indeed, we encountered OCaml's variables multiple times in chapter {{TOUR}}.
-But while variables are no doubt a familiar topic, variables in OCaml are different in subtle but important ways from what you find in most other languages.
-Accordingly we're going to spend a some time diving into the details of how variables work in OCaml.
+Variables and functions are fundamental ideas that show up in virtually all programming languages.
+But while these are familiar topics, OCaml's variables and functions are different in subtle but important ways from what you may have seen elsewhere.
+Accordingly we're going to spend a some time diving into the details of how these concepts play out in OCaml.

+## Variables

 At its simplest, a variable is an identifier whose meaning is bound to a particular value.
-In OCaml these bindings are usually introduced using the `let` keyword, which at the top-level of a module has the following syntax.
+In OCaml these bindings are often introduced using the `let` keyword.
+When typed in at the prompt of the interpreter, a let binding has the following syntax.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-syntax }
 let <identifier> = <expr>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As we'll see when we get to the module system in chapter
+{{{MODULES}}}, this same syntax is used for top-level definitions in a module.

-Every variable binding has a _scope_, which is the portion of the code that considers the given variable binding during its evaluation.
-The scope of a top-level let binding is everything that follows it in that module (or, the remainder of the session if you're using the top-level.)
+Every variable binding has a _scope_, which is the portion of the code that can access that binding.
+The scope of a top-level let binding is everything that follows it in the top-level session (or in the remainder of the module).

 Here's a simple example.